DBS Disclosure results in 121 minutes

 Aim for quick Disclosure return:

 At Due Diligence Checking our aim is to provide our Clients with a first class service that makes applying for Disclosures as easy as possible.
 Twinned with this aim is a determination to ensure that results of a criminal record checks are returned as fast as possible.
 We are happy to announce that turnaround times at the DBS have been improving and we are happy to present some examples of recent applications.
-As always we will continue to work hard for all our Clients and ensure that results are always returned as fast as possible.
+As always we will continue to work hard for all our Clients and ensure that results are always returned as fast as possible, aiming for a quick disclosure return.

 DBS Results returned returned in 121 minutes: